florence-bockting/python-class-24/final-project.md

 ## How to hand-in the project?

-+ The submission deadline of the project is *September 30, 2024*
++ The submission deadline of the project is *March 31, 2025*
-+ Send me the link to your GitHub repo via slack or mail
++ Share your GitHub repo with me (one repo per group)
-+ if you don't want to make your repo public, you can invite me as collaborator in GitHub
+  + if you don't want to make your repo public: invite me as collaborator in GitHub
-+ if you make your repo public, you can simply send me the link to your GitHub repo via slack/mail and I will fork your repo
+  + if you make your repo public: send me the link to your GitHub repo via Moodle; I will fork your repo
 + Grading will be based on the version of your project after the submission deadline
 + Please let me know if you need a grade before the submission deadline